-In this phase, the sealed system is monitored to determine if tank pressure remains low or if it is rising due to excessive vapor generation The initial tank pressure is recorded.
+In this phase, the sealed system is monitored to determine if tank pressure remains low or if it is rising due to excessive vapor generation.
+The initial tank pressure is recorded.
 The pressure is monitored for a change from the initial pressure, and for absolute pressure.
 If the pressure rise due to vapor generation is below the threshold limit for absolute pressure and for the change in pressure, and a 0.040" dia leak was indicated in phase 2, a P0442 DTC is stored.
-If the pressure rise due to vapor generation is below the threshold limit for absolute pressure and for the change in a 0.020" dia leak was indicated in phase 2, a possure and for the change in pressure, and a 0.020" dia leak was indicated in phase 2, a 0.020" idle check flag is set to run the 0.020" leak check during idle conditions.
+If the pressure rise due to vapor generation is below the threshold limit for absolute pressure and for the change in pressure, and a 0.020" dia leak was indicated in phase 2, a 0.020" idle check flag is set to run the 0.020" leak check during idle conditions.